Solid Notifications Protocol

 A subscription service is an RDF document [RDF11-CONCEPTS] described with the Subscription Service Data Model that can be used by Subscription Clients to discover available features and customize the details of a subscription request.

 A subscription response is an HTTP response to a subscription request by a Subscription Server.
-The payload of the subscription response describes the created notification channel.
+The content of the subscription response describes the created notification channel.

-Subscription Clients MUST use the Notification Channel Data Model, and in addition conform to a particular notification channel type in the subscription request payload.
+Subscription Clients MUST use the Notification Channel Data Model, and in addition conform to a particular notification channel type in the subscription request content.

-Subscription Servers MUST use Notification Channel Data Model, and in addition conform to a particular notification channel type in the subscription response payload.
+Subscription Servers MUST use the Notification Channel Data Model, and in addition conform to a particular notification channel type in the subscription response content.

 Notification Channel